-In November 2015, the FASB issued ASU 2015-17, Income Taxes, Balance Sheet Classification of Deferred Taxes topic of the Codification.
-This standard requires all deferred tax assets and liabilities to be classified as non-current on the balance sheet instead of separating deferred taxes into current and non-current amounts.
+During the first quarter of 2017, we adopted Accounting Standards Update, or ASU, 2015-17, Income Taxes, Balance Sheet Classification of Deferred Taxes topic of the FASB Codification, or Codification.
+This standard requires all deferred tax assets and liabilities to be classified as non-current on the balance sheet instead of separating deferred taxes into current and noncurrent amounts.
 In addition, valuation allowance allocations between current and non-current deferred tax assets are no longer required because those allowances also will be classified as non-current.
-This standard is effective for public companies for annual periods beginning after December 15, 2016.
-Our current deferred tax asset and non-current deferred tax liability as of December 31, 2016 were \$164 million and \$1.5 billion, respectively.
+Our condensed consolidated balance sheet as of December 31, 2016 reflects retrospective application.
+As a result of the adoption, \$9 million of deferred tax liabilities previously included within other accrued liabilities and \$164 million of deferred tax assets previously included within current assets have been moved to long-term liabilities on our December 31, 2016 balance sheet.